DrPH - How to Apply

-Your Statement of Purpose should indicates your reason(s) for pursuing a Doctor of Public Health (DrPH) degree and should include the following:
+Your Statement of Purpose should indicate your reason(s) for pursuing a Doctor of Public Health (DrPH) degree and should include the following:

 - Motivation for pursuing a DrPH degree.
 Why are you interested in pursuing a DrPH?
 How do you see yourself using your DrPH education and training in the workplace?
 What are your long-term career goals?
 How do you think a DrPH will help you achieve your career goals?
 Describe a public health issue (or issues) that you are most passionate to solve.

 - Research.
 Please describe your research interest(s) and how your research can contribute to public health and the department research portfolio.